Juststuffinc/Juststuffinc.github.io/README.md

 What I'm working on and what I have made.

-Hello, my name is Billy (otherwise known as Juststuffinc) and I am a semi independent game dev that uses C# as their main language!I work in Unity and the Source engine respectfully.
+Hello, my name is Billy (otherwise known as Juststuffinc) and I am a semi independent game dev that uses C# as their main language!
+I work in Unity and the Source engine respectfully.

 I know how to use both Source Hammer and Source 2 Hammer!